BumblebeeBat/FlyingFox/docs/2_types_of_bonds_calculation.md

 `SecurityEfficiency(A) / SecurityEfficiency(B) = S / L`.

-In the case of flying fox, `L / S = 128`, so the 2-bond blockchain has 128 times higher security efficiency than the 1-bond blockchain.
+In the case of flying fox, `L / S = 128`, so the 2-bond blockchain has 128 times higher efficiency than the 1-bond blockchain.

 So, given the same operating costs, Flying Fox can secure a market cap that is 128 times larger than bonded proof of stake systems that only have 1 type of bond.